Advertiser Disclosure

 If you’re looking to add the Amex Platinum card to your wallet, we recommend checking directly on the American Express website as a first step.

-As mentioned above, the current public welcome offer for the Amex Platinum is: Earn 80,000 points after spending $8,000 on purchases in the first 6 months.
+As mentioned above, the current public welcome bonus offer for the Amex Platinum is: Earn 80,000 points after spending $8,000 on purchases in the first 6 months.

 Our team has noticed that American Express has provided an elevated welcome offer to select, targeted applicants.
 Like all targeted offers, these offers aren’t available to all applicants, but below you’ll find an example of a targeted offer directly from American Express through our research: